mpod/kernel-playground/lsm9ds0/README.md

 $ sudo insmod lsm9ds0.ko
 ```

-If everything went ok `dmesg | tail -4` command should return output like this:
+If everything went ok then `dmesg | tail -4` command should return output like
+this:

 ```
 $ dmesg | tail -4